jkvor/emysql/README.md

 ### Issue Tests

-A new test has been introduced to check on issue #20.
+There is a test to check on issue #20.
 For this test you need two databases like this:

 	$ mysql [-u<user> -p]